the-guild-of-calamitous-intent/gci_sensors/docs/lsm6dsox/lsm6dsox.md

 CTRL9_XL   | 0xD0
 CTRL10_C   | 0x00

-GYRO Filtering (Fig 19)
+## GYRO Filtering (Fig 19)

-You can bypass HPF and LPF1, but not LPF2
+You can bypass HPF and LPF1, but not LPF2.
-You cannot set LPF2, see table 18
+You cannot set LPF2, see table 18, pg 29

 LPF2 ODR [Hz] | Cutoff [Hz]
 --------------|--------------